The State Library leads and coordinates several councils and review committees.

 Current Committee Members

-Choose to Read Ohio is administered by the State Library of Ohio with support from partner organizations.
-An Advisory Team makes recommendations on statewide implementation of CTRO including marketing, toolkit development, title selection, program sustainability and future growth.
+Choose to Read Ohio (CTRO) is administered by the State Library of Ohio with support from partner organizations.
+The CTRO Advisory Council makes recommendations on statewide implementation of CTRO including marketing, toolkit development, title selection, program sustainability and future growth.